tgregory98/Quora-insincere-questions/README.md

 # Quora-insincere-questions-classification

 ### NO DATA INCLUDED.
 SEE KAGGLE COMPETITION PAGE FOR DATA.
-These are just copies of the code from my public kernels listed below.
+These are just copies of the code from my public Kaggle kernels listed below.

 - https://www.kaggle.com/tgregory98/quora-notebook-glove-embedding-lstm
 - https://www.kaggle.com/tgregory98/quora-notebook-naive-bayes-attempt